blockspacer/llvm_9_installer/README.md

 ### About Memory Sanitizer

+Memory sanitizer (MSan) does check for uninitialized memory accesses

 NOTE: MemorySanitizer requires that all program code is instrumented.
 This also includes any libraries that the program depends on, even libc.
 Failing to achieve this may result in false reports.
 For the same reason you may need to replace all inline assembly code that writes to memory with a pure C/C++ code.